ZahrielIsmail/ParallelProcessingAWS/README.md

 ## **4.1) Server Setup**

-This project focuses on only Phase 2 of the methodology listed in the previous mentioned table.
-The components that require being setup on the AWS environment are 6 Instances of sizes stated Below.

-- HTCondorManager
-- SubmissionHost   // Requires setup of an NFS Kernel in this instance
-- ExeuctionHost    //Requires At least two instances, used within this proejct is 3 Instances, all three instances require NFS Common and mounting folders from SubmissionHost instance
-- RDS Server

 The project has set up various AWS instances for an HTCondor cluster, such as HTCondorManager, SubmissionHost, ExecutionHosts, and an RDS Server.
 It walks through the installation, configuration, and networking processes.
 It includes instructions for submitting the jobs, python files.
 This information serves as a practical roadmap for configuring and managing an HTCondor cluster in a cloud-based environment, with an emphasis on cluster architecture implementation.

 **Configuration of the Central Manager**

-The Central Manager in the HTCondor cluster was set up in a series of steps that began with HTCondor installation.
-This was accomplished by first updating the system packages before installing the HTCondor package.
+The Central Manager in the HTCondor cluster is set up in a series of steps that began with HTCondor installation.
+This is accomplished by first updating the system packages before installing the HTCondor package.
 ```
 sudo apt-get update
 ```